frantzyy/learn-git-tutorial/README.md

 # Lesson 4 - Merging a branch with no conflicts

-# Lesson 5 - Merging a branch with conflicts
+# Lesson 5 - Deleting a branch

-# Lesson 6 - Deleting a branch
+# Lesson 6 - Mergin a branch with conflicts

 # Lesson 7 - Creating a Pull request